jillb/WordPress-Diverse-Speaker-Workshop/README.md

 ## Facilitators will need:

 - A large device that can show a countdown timer for the timed speaking presentations, such as an iPad.
-If you have a projector, you could use project [https://e.ggtimer.com/](https://e.ggtimer.com/) instead.
+If you have a projector, you could project [https://e.ggtimer.com/](https://e.ggtimer.com/) instead.
 - Sign up sheet, clipboard, pen

 ## Teacher Notes